 For an MS such as this, it will come up with a browser of the MAIN table (see Fig 3.7).
-If you want to look at sub-tables, use the View:Table Keywords to bring up a panel with the sub-tables listed (Fig 3.8), then choose (left-click) a table and View:Details to bring it up (Fig 3.9).
+If you want to look at sub-tables, use the tab table keywords along the left side to bring up a panel with the sub-tables listed (Fig 3.8), then choose (left-click) a table and View:Details to bring it up (Fig 3.9).
 You can left-click on a cell in a table to view the contents.